 2. Membership includes general education, special education, AAP, FCPS PreK, preschool, special education centers, preschool resource centers, alternative school programs, and alternative court programs.
-Membership includes students who attend a Fairfax County public school and reside outside Fairfax County and the City of Fairfax. с.
+3. Membership includes students who attend a Fairfax County public school and reside outside Fairfax County and the City of Fairfax.

-The impacts from COVID-19 continue to be uncertain and may affect the accuracy of the membership projections.
+4. The impacts from COVID-19 continue to be uncertain and may affect the accuracy of the membership projections.

-Projections may vary from those used in the FY2S Budget.
-Dates for official budget counts are special education and special education preschool (December 1), nontraditional sites (January 31), and FCPS PreK (March 31). د.
+Dates for official budget counts are special education and special education preschool (December 1), nontraditional sites (January 31), and FCPS PreK (March 31). ں